To be considered for admission to the program, applicants must have:

 Applicants seeking admission to the program should submit an online application.

-An application fee (in 2021 it was $50) paid through the MBS online application is required along with the following supporting documents
+An application fee of $50 paid through the MBS online application is required along with the following supporting documents

 Applicants must submit an online application to be considered for admission.
 For more information about applying to the MBS program, please

 download the "Duke MBS Admissions FAQs" document attached to the bottom of this page.